muhammadn/firetail-go-lib/README.md

 }
 ```

-You will then have a `func(next http.Handler) http.Handler`, `firetailMiddleware`, which you can then use to wrap a `http.Handler`.
-This should be suitable for frameworks such as Chi.
+You will then have a `func(next http.Handler) http.Handler`, `firetailMiddleware`, which you can use to wrap a `http.Handler` just the same as with the middleware from [`net/http/middleware`](https://pkg.go.dev/go.ntrrg.dev/ntgo/net/http/middleware).
+This should also be suitable for [Chi](https://go-chi.io/#/pages/middleware).